jensen-und-komplizen/csd_kata_skeleton/README.md

 Another way is to use the **Dockerfile** provided in this repository.
 That will prevent you from installing different development environments locally through providing a **[Docker](https://www.docker.com/)** container which has all necessary tools in it.

 ### Getting started with Docker ###
 In order to get started with **Docker** you might want to check out the [*official* documentation](https://www.docker.com/get-started/).
 It will lead to the situation that you have to install docker.
-You can check if **Docker** by opening the terminal and executing the following command
+You can check if **Docker** is installed by opening the terminal and executing the following command

 `docker -v`